Breast Augmentation in Beverly Hills, CA

 Full, shapely breasts are feminine and desirable to most women.
 Breast augmentation surgery enhances a woman’s appearance by increasing breast volume and improving her breast shape.
-Dr. Linder has been performing breast enhancement procedures since 1997 and
+Dr. Linder has been performing breast enhancement procedures in Beverly Hills since 1997 and

 has placed over 12,000 breast implants.